InFog/meuvim/readme.markdown

  * It's also possible to use this `vimrc` with **Neo Vim**.
 To do so, rename `.vimrc` to `.nvimrc` ando the config dir from `.vim` to `.nvim`.
  * Do you like **gVim**?
 Try using `gvimrc` file in this project.
    * This `gvimrc` will remove most all GUI buttons, leaving just a terminal like window.
+ * I tested my vimrc with vim on Mac, from command line, you know, and it worked pretty fine.
  * If you want to use these files in Windows or MacVim, then the configuration is up to you, good luck.

 ### Important tips